-KES Team reach final of the imperical college london's science in medicine prize
+KES Team reach final of the imperial college london's science in medicine prize

 “The team has done so well to reach the final in this prestigious competition and undertaking the research to enter the award has been a superb learning experience for them all.
 They have had to consider the science behind Scleroderma, associated risk factors, ethics, affordability as well as evaluate their sources.
 The pupils have demonstrated skills well beyond A Level and a true desire to research beyond the curriculum.”